Model a reusable Product

 Start with typical content-type fields

-In the context of a demo site like Kbank, which provides access to financial products or services, includes detailed information on the recommended fields for financial products.
+Let’s use the Kbank demo site as an example.
+Kbank provides financial products or services.schema.org) contains detailed information on the recommended fields for financial products.

 Each product content type includes essential fields, such as: